kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ### Policy Actions

-Note: GAMMA leads met on 24th July 2025, and agreed that DENY is likely going to be pushed to 1.5 and will _potentially_ be "extended" conformance.
+Note: GAMMA leads met on 24th July 2025, and agreed that DENY is not going to be in scope for the initial iteration and will _potentially_ be added later.

   * An **ALLOW** policy is permissive.
   * A request is allowed if: